livegrep/livegrep/README.md

 LICENSE
 -------

-Livegrep is released under the terms of the GNU General Public License, version 2 or newer.
+Livegrep open source.
 See COPYING for more information.